Mimal9999/Custom_Hister/README.md

 <h1>Custom Hister - Fan Project</h1>

-<p><strong>Custom Hister</strong> is a fan-made project that allows you to play the <em>Hister</em> game using custom cards with your own songs from YouTube.
+<p><strong>Custom Hister</strong> is a fan-made project that allows you to play the <em>Hitster</em> game using custom cards with your own songs from YouTube.
+The name is Hister, not to use the original name, just in case.
 The project includes an Android app that works similarly to the original, as well as a set of tools to create your own cards based on YouTube playlists.</p>

 <h2>Required Tools:</h2>
 <ul>